sandhawke/arraydom/README.md

 #### root pseudo-attributes

+When using `arraydom.toHTMLDocument` to build your document, the attributes affect the boilerplate.

 `_title` the window title

 `_cssURLs` array of URLs of CSS stylesheets to link to

 `_scriptURLs` array of URLs of scripts to include.
 The `async` property will cause the script to be included at the end of the body to better support IE<11.

+`_ie8` include polyfills for ie8.

 ### pseudo-elements